micro-os-plus/web-jekyll/pages/cmsis-plus/rtos/overview.md

 The project highlights are:

-- the core CMSIS++ RTOS is based on a C++ API (namespace os::rtos), defined in [<cmsis-plus/rtos/os.h>](https://github.com/micro-os-plus/cmsis-plus/blob/xpack/include/cmsis-plus/rtos/os.h);
+- the core CMSIS++ RTOS is based on a C++ API (namespace `os::rtos`), defined in [<cmsis-plus/rtos/os.h>](https://github.com/micro-os-plus/cmsis-plus/blob/xpack/include/cmsis-plus/rtos/os.h);

 - exactly the same functionality is provided in C, with a C wrapper, for those who prefer to use plain C; the C API is defined in [<cmsis-plus/rtos/os-c-api.h>](https://github.com/micro-os-plus/cmsis-plus/blob/xpack/include/cmsis-plus/rtos/os-c-api.h);

-- for compatibility reasons, the actual CMSIS API is also implemented in the C wrapper; it is defined in [<cmsis\_os.h>](https://github.com/micro-os-plus/cmsis-plus/blob/xpack/include/cmsis-plus/legacy/cmsis_os.h) (functional, just passed the CMSIS RTOS validation, using the [FreeRTOS port](https://github.com/xpacks/freertos/blob/xpack/cmsis-plus/include/cmsis-plus/rtos/port/os-inlines.h));
+- for compatibility reasons, the actual CMSIS API is also implemented in the C wrapper; it is defined in [<cmsis\_os.h>](https://github.com/micro-os-plus/cmsis-plus/blob/xpack/include/cmsis-plus/legacy/cmsis_os.h) (functional, passed the CMSIS RTOS validation, using the [FreeRTOS port](https://github.com/xpacks/freertos/blob/xpack/cmsis-plus/include/cmsis-plus/rtos/port/os-inlines.h));

-- on top of the core C++ API, the ISO standard thread library is fully implemented, and this is the recommended C++ API for future applications; the definitions are available form [<cmsis-plus/iso/*>](https://github.com/micro-os-plus/cmsis-plus/tree/xpack/include/cmsis-plus/iso);
+- on top of the core C++ API, the ISO standard thread library is fully implemented (namespace `os::estd`), and this is the recommended C++ API for future applications; the definitions are available from [<cmsis-plus/iso/*>](https://github.com/micro-os-plus/cmsis-plus/tree/xpack/include/cmsis-plus/iso);

 - all RTOS objects are based on the core C++ objects, and objects created in C++ can be used in C and similarly objects created in C can be used in C++ (there is no mystery here, they represent exactly the same objects);